B-V-Dhanush-07/Digital-Circuits/README.md

 # Digital Circuits AI

-An AI-powered digital logic circuit assistant that converts natural-language circuit requirements into structured Boolean logic expressions and variable mappings.
+An AI-powered digital logic circuit assistant that converts natural-language circuit requirements and circuit/problem images into structured Boolean logic expressions and variable mappings.

 ## Overview

-**Digital Circuits AI** is an interactive web application designed to help students, learners, and digital-logic enthusiasts solve Boolean logic and circuit-design problems using natural language.
+**Digital Circuits AI** is an interactive web application designed to help students, learners, and digital-logic enthusiasts solve Boolean logic and circuit-design problems using natural language and images.

-Instead of manually translating a problem statement into a Boolean expression, users can describe the required logic and let the application analyze the problem using **Google Gemini 2.5 Flash**.
+Instead of manually translating a problem statement into a Boolean expression, users can describe the required logic using natural language or provide an image containing a digital logic problem or circuit.
+The application analyzes the input using **Google Gemini 2.5 Flash**.

 The application supports multimodal input, allowing users to provide a problem through: